Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-where $\tilde g^2_{YM}$ has a simple meaning of the renormalized coupling constant.
-In other words, the bare microscopical constant $g^2_{YM}$ is defined at the UV scale $m_E$ and higher (in that region it does not run because of restored $\CalN=4$ supersymmetry).
-At scales less than $m_E$, the coupling constant runs by beta-function of pure $\CalN=2$ theory.
+we see that $\tilde \gym^2$ means the renormalized coupling constant.
+The bare microscopical constant $\gym^2$ is well defined at the energies much greater than the UV scale $m_E$.
+At the scales much less than $m_E$, the coupling constant runs according to the beta-function of pure $\CalN=2$ theory.
 Recall that the one-loop beta function for a gauge theory with $N_{f}$ Dirac fermions and $N_{s}$ complex scalars in adjoint representation is